Skip to Content

 sand in a pot

 Sometimes it can be hard to determine if your houseplant is flourishing or struggling.
 Or maybe you lost track of the last time you watered your plant?
 Having a feel for the soil can help address those concerns.
-If the soil appears damp and moist, your plant well cares for it; however, it needs urgent care if the soil is dry and rough.
+If the soil appears damp and moist, your plant well cares for it; however, it needs urgent care if it is dry and rough.

 You don’t need fancy equipment.
 Use your finger and sense of touch to distinguish your plant’s health.
 If you’re still unsure, another simple technique is to use a skewer to see what is happening beneath the surface.